yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 ### Task 2: Update read only connection string

-In this task, you will enable Read Scale-Out for the `TailspinToys`database, using the `ApplicationIntent` option in the connection string.
-This option dictates whether the connection is routed to the write replica or to a read-only replica.
-Specifically, if the `ApplicationIntent` value is `ReadWrite` (the default value), the connection will be directed to the database’s read-write replica.
+In this task, you enable Read Scale-Out for the `TailspinToys`database, using the `ApplicationIntent` option in the connection string.
+This option dictates whether the connection is routed to the write replica or a read-only replica.
+Specifically, if the `ApplicationIntent` value is `ReadWrite` (the default value), the connection is directed to the database's read-write replica.
 If the `ApplicationIntent` value is `ReadOnly`, the connection is routed to a read-only replica.

 1. Return to the App Service blade in the Azure portal and select **Configuration** under Settings on the left-hand side.